SoundnessLabs/testnet-vapps/submissions/gaming/airdropbaru.md

 Brings zero-knowledge proofs to casual gaming, allowing players to prove puzzle solutions without spoilers.
 Creates new possibilities for competitive puzzle solving with verifiable but private solutions.

 ## Contact
-Discord: sinunu182.
+Discord: airdropbarujp.
 Will share progress in Soundness Discord and maintain GitHub repository with regular updates.

 **Checklist before submitting:**
 - [x] All fields completed